bcgov/bcdg/docs/welcome-to-bc-gov.md

-# Welcome to the BC Government
+# Welcome to the B.C. government

 There are a plethora of things to consider when developing apps for Government.
 This list will hopefully get you started on the right foot.